-Can you work out a system that is 'fair' but puts your favourite nation at the top?
+Can they work out a system that is 'fair' but puts their favourite nation at the top?

 It might be interesting to consider other factors that affect perception of performance at the Olympics, such as population and wealth - see this Plus article for further discussion.

-Get children to tell you and each other about the meaning of the data in the table.
-Ask straightforward questions such as:
+Encourage children to tell you and each other about the meaning of the data in the table.
+You could begin by asking straightforward questions such as:

 How many gold medals does China have?